aharvard/andrewharvard.com/src/portfolio/monster-job-view.md

 <iframe style="aspect-ratio: 3584 / 2240" src="https://player.vimeo.com/video/814932758?h=6c3c63fe02" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen style="position:absolute;top:0;left:0;width:100%;height:100%;" title="horizontal-nav-overflow-issue"></iframe>
 </div>

-Currently, we're having conversations about how to complete the design work and considering the following:
+Currently, we're having conversations about how to meet the initial design ask and considering the following options:

 1. Ship MVP and do nothing
 2. Spend an unknown amount of time engineering a solution that meets the design while being performant in the browser